Lucas-ZhipengLiu/Reinforcement-Learning/README.md

 algorithm Q learning.
 Since then, reinforcement learning can be empowered by deep neural network directly.
 One of the most significant achievements is that reinforcement learning is capable of dealing with high-dimensional states like raw image pixels.
-After that, the ideas underlying the success of deep Qnetwork was adapted to the continuous action space, then we have the deep deterministic policy gradient (DDPG) algorithm which is presented in 2017.
+After that, the ideas underlying the success of deep Q-network was adapted to the continuous action space, then we have the deep deterministic policy gradient (DDPG) algorithm which is presented in 2017.
 It relies on actor-critic architecture.
 Furthermore, distributional distributed deep deterministic policy gradient (D4PG) algorithm, an extended version of DDPG, was proposed in 2018.
 It adopts several very successful improvements (e.g. distributional perspective) and works within a distributed framework.
-Below is a flowchart of thoes algorithms.
+Below is a flowchart showing the relationship of thoes algorithms.

 ![alt text](https://github.com/Lucas-ZhipengLiu/Reinforcement-Learning/blob/master/result%20images/29a.PNG)